angelopoggi/pa_license_check/README.md

 60 days was chosen to allow ample time for Support or the Provisioning team to request a renewal quote and proceed through the Kissflow process.

-# Consideration
+# Custom Exit Codes

 The script utilizes a "Cusom Exit Code" to keep track of various states.
+This is not to be confused with the system exit codes, which are used to tell Icinga what severity.
+This is strictly for keeping track within the function itself!

 ```text
 CustomExitCode is 0; Everything is ok